elementor/elementor-developers-docs/src/cli/composer.md

 Composer is a PHP dependency management tool.
 It simplifies the process of installing dependent libraries in PHP projects.

-However Composer doesn't contain WordPress plugins and themes.
-For that developers use [wpackagist.org](https://wpackagist.org/) which is an open source service that mirrors WordPress plugin and theme as Composer repositories.
+However, Composer doesn't contain WordPress plugins and themes.
+For that developers use [wpackagist.org](https://wpackagist.org/) which is an open source service that mirrors WordPress plugins and themes as Composer repositories.

 ## Install Elementor

-Register WP Packagist repository on your `composer.json` file:
+Register WordPress Packagist repository on your `composer.json` file:

 ```json
 {